 1. Bodegas Torres – Vilafranca del Penedès.
 Catalunya

 Torres is the most admired wine brand in the world according to Drinks International.
 Located in Vilafranca del Penedès but with many other wineries worldwide of their property, Torres is a familiar business that has been growing generation by generation since 1870.
 In their installations they offer a lot of activities related to enotourism and want to expand the culture of wine to all the wine lovers who visit them.

-The winery is very committed to the environment and have a claim: ‘The more we care for the earth, the better wine we get’.
+The winery is very committed to the environment and say ‘The more we care for the earth, the better wine we get’.
+True!